50 – TATESHINA

 A heavy lethargy hanging over me refused to be shaken.
 I succumbed and settled down amongst the boulders and took in the vast panorama on the horizon.
 To the North-West the crags of the Northern Alps rose dark blue against the clear September sky.
 Yari, the Spear, easily distinguishable amongst the soaring peaks.
-Further to the West the line of the Central Alps were accompanied the mighty Ontake-san volcano.
+Further to the West the line of the Central Alps was accompanied the mighty Ontake-san volcano.
 To the immediate North however, beyond a pass filled with pine forests, lay Tateshina, another volcanic peak, it was the goal for the day, mountain number fifty and the halfway home mark.
 I munched away on a seven o’clock helping of chocolate almonds, a mountain fly traversed the lens of my camera, slowly sleep came on as my limp frame soaked up the warmth of the early autumn sunshine.
 Who was I to resist?
 Daydreams came and went as I listened to the breeze rustling the creeping pine.

 At some point, a surge of adrenalin shot through the lethargy.
 How long had I been there, nestled in the boulders?
 Five minutes?
 Ten?
 Twenty?
 It was time to get a wriggle on.
 I dragged myself out of my little nook, rock hopped back to the trail and slowly made my way down through the forests to the pass below.

 A two lane strip of blacktop, Route 299, dissected the mountain range east to west.
 An a-framed hut sat at the edge of a gravelly parking area offering up such sweet temptations as curry rice and shitty coffee to passers-by.
 I dumped my pack outside, slipped through the door and promptly ordered up a steaming plate of curry rice – a third breakfast.